 Description: Adopted in 2009, the purpose of the Recycled Water Policy is to increase the use of recycled water from municipal wastewater sources that meet the definition in Water Code section 13050, subdivision (n), in a manner that implements state and federal water quality laws.
 The Recycled Water Policy provides direction regarding the appropriate criteria to be used by the State Water Board and the Regional Water Boards in issuing permits for recycled water projects.
 Additionally, the Recycled Water Policy encourages every region in California to develop a salt/nutrient management plan by 2014 that is sustainable on a long-term basis and that provides California with clean, abundant water.
 State Water Board staff is proposing a resolution for the State Water Board's consideration regarding updating the Recycled Water Policy.

 Related Impacts: The Recycled Water Policy could demand a higher level of wastewater treatment from wastewater and industrial dischargers, so that the water may be reused.
-The Recycled Water Policy, in combination with other projects could prompt additional upgrades to wastewater and industrial facilities.
+The Recycled Water Policy, in combination with other projects, could prompt additional upgrades to wastewater and industrial facilities.

 Procedures for Dredged and Fill Materials (Formerly the Wetlands Policy)

-Formal Title: Procedures for Discharges of Dredged or Fill Materials to Waters of the State (Proposed for Inclusion in the Water Quality Control Plan for Inland Surface Waters and Enclosed Bays and Estuaries)
+Formal Title: Amendment to the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California to Establish a State Wetland Definition and Procedures for Discharges of Dredged or Fill Material to Waters of the State

-Description: The Procedures for Dredged and Fill Materials has the goal of developing: 1) a wetland definition; 2) wetland delineation procedures; and 3) procedures for applications, and the review and approval of Water Quality Certifications, Waste Discharge Requirements, and waivers of Waste Discharge Requirements for discharges of dredged and fill materials.
+Description: The Procedures for Dredged and Fill Materials has the goal of developing: 1) a wetland definition; 2) wetland delineation procedures; and 3) procedures for applications, and the review and approval of water quality certifications, waste discharge requirements, and waivers of waste discharge requirements for discharges of dredged and fill materials.

 Related Impacts: The Procedures for Dredged and Fill Materials is not expected to lead to higher level of wastewater treatment from wastewater and industrial discharger, or a change in monitoring.
 Therefore, there should not be considerable cumulative impacts associated with this project.